You can trick your brain into using your phone less

 Once you’ve mastered 15 minutes, you can go up to 20 minutes, and so on.
 “I would encourage people to get up to checking at least every 30 minutes, because that cuts down that typical 15-minute behavior in half.”
 If you can get to a point where you’re only checking your email every hour, even better.

 There is one period of time Rosen does recommend avoiding your phone entirely, however: at night.
 “Put your phone away an hour before bedtime,” he says.
 “This has been a standard recommendation from the National Sleep Foundation for decades.”
 Blue light can disrupt your circadian rhythms, so avoiding it for an hour will help that melatonin kick in so you can fall asleep.
-If you must use it, turn the brightness way down and enable Night Shift.
+If you must use it, turn the brightness way down and enable Night Shift, or whatever night mode it may have.
 Still, if you can keep it out of your bedroom and avoid activating your brain with that social responsibility, that’s ideal.

 Make your phone less enticing